cmndrsp0ck/haproxy-tls-termination/README.md

     $ ansible-galaxy install -r requirements.yml

-Next we need to get Ansible set up by heading over to **group\_vars/all**.
+Next we need to get Ansible set up by heading over to **group\_vars/load_balancer/vault.yml**.
 You can now create a file to store your sensitive data.
-Any name will do but I recommend sticking with something like *vault*.
+Any name will do but I recommend sticking with something like *vault.yml*.
 Declare your **vault_** variables in this file.

     vault_do_token: umvkl89wsxwuuz4a1nyzap5rsyk4un9fza5qokd7nzrn42owfclv8gdqk3k5gzqlz
     vault_ha_auth_key: 0dgivsxomvb80sx3uvd6u42j3920pbvveik007ec8